ssi-dk/CD-MRG-metabolomics_summerschool_2023/README.md

 Metabolomics mass spectrometry data are publicly available in the open .mzML/.mzXML format at:

-Students are divided into two groups.
-Group 1 will be working with skin samples collected from the forehead, whereas Group 2 will work skin samples collected from the forearm.
-Both groups will be investigating whether their respective skin samples could be suitable for non-invasive drug monitoring by comparing them to the plasma samples collected from the same individuals.
+As a student you will be divided into two groups.
+Group 1 will be working with skin samples collected from the forehead, whereas Group 2 will work on skin samples collected from the forearm.
+Both groups will be investigating whether their respective skin samples could be suitable for non-invasive drug monitoring by comparing them to the plasma samples.
+The instructor team will be be working with skin samples collected from the upper back.
-Example notebooks and analyses are based on skin samples collected from the upper back.

 ## MZmine 3